Florida Partnership Tax Return and Filing Requirements

 Draft a general partnership agreement outlining the responsibilities and rights of partners.
 The agreement should be signed by all partners.
 Although this is not a requirement, it's regarded as best practice.

 If your business activities include the retailing of products with sales tax, you must register with Florida's Department of Revenue.
 To do this, simply visit the department's official website and use the online filing system to submit your business information.
-You can also download "Florida Business Tax Application," fill according to instructions and send it in by mail.
+You can also download the "Florida Business Tax Application," fill it out according to the instructions and send it in by mail.

 If you intend to hire employees, you must register with Florida's New Hire Reporting Center.
 Use the online registration system on the center's website to submit a new hire report or download, fill, and send by mail.